 - (vii) Place any surplus cable under the caravan.
-Ensure that the surplus cable is not coiled up as it could overheat. - (viii) Now switch on the mains isolating switch within the caravan, this can be found on the main consumer board, normally located within the nearside front bed box. - (ix) Check the RCD is working by pressing the test button.
+Ensure that the surplus cable is not coiled up as it could overheat. - (viii) Now switch on the mains isolating switch within the caravan, this can be found on the main consumer board, normally located a bunk. - (ix) Check the RCD is working by pressing the test button.
+The 12V system must be switched off before carrying out this process.
 Once pressed all electrical lights and appliances should cease to operate.
 Reset, and then check the electrical system is operational. - (x) Finally in order to get your 12V system operational, ensure the 12V switch is in the 'ON' position.
 Refer to index for further details on the control panel fitted.